fedi-nabli/Chess-Organizer/README.md

 ## Future Plan

-Chess Organizer will have a mobile app version (offile mode) and a web version after the first release
+Chess Organizer will have a mobile app version (offline mode) and a web version after the first release

 ## Contributors